vmwarelab/cci/Opencart/README.md

 ```
 kubectl config use-context ccs
 ```
 ## 3. Create a Supervisor Namespace
+( Can also be Done in the Aria Automation Service Broker UI)
 ```
 kubectl create -f oc-svns.yaml
 ```